robertjvt/Shared_Task_Information_Science/README.md

 ### Prerequisites (only for classification task)

-To create a train set using implimentation 1, run the following.
+To create a train set using implimentation 1, go to Baselines/ and run the following.
   ```
   GenerateSentence.py -i1
   ```